 Accessible data sets allow OTT marketers to streamline a range of variables.
 Things like recent ad exposure, demographics, and psychographics can contribute to sequential messages.
 This messaging pairs with other connected devices such as a user’s phone or laptop.
 The result . . . a 360-degree advertising experience that spans multiple formats and media.

 CTV advertising is in high-demand

 Using a supply-side platform, publishers will package their audiences and sell them to OTT marketers at a premium, valuing inventory on each screen.
-Post campaign connected TV advertising is considered considerably more actionable than what gross rating points (GPR) could deliver.
+Post campaign connected TV advertising is considered substantially more actionable than what gross rating points (GPR) can deliver.
 CTV, on the other hand, combines cross-device attribution to tie first-party insights with shopping card data and purchase behavior, nearly closing the full attribution loop.

 CTV ads are interactive

 The platform that drives connected TV devices is designed to do so much more than linear video.
 With the combination of advanced graphic chips and gaming capabilities, CTV devices and OTT platforms are ripe for interactive formations.
 This goes beyond the static overlays and “red” button.

 Interactive formats are already starting to merge on the market.
 Companies are pushing the boundaries of what advertisers can expect on a larger screen.
 Right now, these include everything from interactive carousel images that dive into product detail and user experience, to engaging features that let the audience explore and play with their advertisement.